 Ariel Academies are open for 44 weeks of the year.
 All academies are closed for 2 weeks at Xmas, 2 weeks at Easter and 4 weeks of the Academic School Summer holidays.
 Ariel continues on Saturdays throughout the School half terms.

-Fees paid by standing order are therefore calculated by multiplying the fee by 44 and then dividing by 12 giving a monthly payable figure.
+Fees paid by direct debits are therefore calculated by multiplying the fee by 44 and then dividing by 12 giving a monthly payable figure.

 HOW DO I JOIN ARIEL?

 Throughout the year each Academy holds free trial dates for prospective new students.
 We ask that an application form is completed prior to attendance at a trial date.
 These can be downloaded from our website at www.arielct.co.uk.
 Each prospective new student is given a Buddy within their group and where possible we try to Buddy new students with either friends or students that they may know already.
 Each Academy has a New Starts Administration Officer who, upon receipt of an application form, phone call or email enquiry, (the contact us icon is available at the bottom of this document) will contact you regarding attending one of the Academies' free trial dates.
 Should the academy be oversubscribed, they will inform you of a waiting list for a particular group and will then contact you when a place becomes available.